Noahlikesfood/clio/Notes.md

 - ``std::shared_ptr`` is just Java reference counting
 - Multiple Inheritance

+## Thoughts on the Architecture
+The visualizer having a reference to the player
+- Can't get the samples, bc the stream is buffered

 ## Conclusion
 ```Text
 If it's not performance critical, just use Java.